Quo vadis biophotonics? Wearing serendipity and slow science as a badge of pride, and embracing biology

 Conical epidermal cells cause velvety colouration and enhanced patterning in Mandevilla flowers

-Biosilica slab photonic crystals as an alternative to cleanroom fabrication
+Biosilica slab photonic crystals as an alternative to cleanroom nanofabrication?

 Biophotonics of diversely coloured peacock tail feathers